 - Prioritize your health.
 Now is a great time to be mindful of what types of foods you are fueling your body with.
 Choose foods that nourish your body vs feed the emotion of want.
 Introduce a whole foods diet.

-- Consider an alternative to talk therapy by seeing a healer and acupuncturist.
-Read this post for more information on what a healer is.
+- Consider an alternative to talk therapy by seeing a healer, shaman or acupuncturist.
+Read this post for more information on what a healer is and this for what a shaman is, both very similar.
 Contact me if you would like recommendations on who to see.
 You can do a healing over the phone or in person.

 - Allow healing to take place.
 Surrender to the darkness.
 Gabby Bernstein says that “When you think you’ve surrendered, surrender more.”
 Give yourself time to feel this way.
 It is ok for periods of darkness to last, mine lasted about 8 months of extreme pain, physically and mentally.
 Each day slowly gets better as you build a relationship with your pain.
 My darkness was preceded with years of avoidance.
 This time is when we learn how to surrender to grace.